Student Code of Conduct

 - For non-academic misconduct can be found under part 3 of the the ANU Discipline Rule; and

-- For academic misconduct under part 4 of Academic Misconduct Rule.
+- For academic misconduct under part 4 of Academic Integrity Rule.

 - The University encourages students to report and supports the safety of those who report.